-Rubiks is one of Melbourne’s most dynamic contemporary art music ensemble, bringing together some of Australia’s most exciting and versatile young performers.
+Rubiks is one of Melbourne’s most dynamic contemporary art music ensembles, bringing together some of Australia’s most exciting and versatile young performers.
 Since debuting in 2015, the ensemble has been commended for their “incredibly personal, strangely spiritual and ultimately deeply touching” performances (Limelight Magazine).With a particular interest in storytelling and cross-art collaboration, Rubiks has quickly established a reputation for excellence, delighting audiences with their unique programming and dazzling virtuosity.
 For more information, visit www.rubikscollective.com.

 Kaylie has recently premiered new works for percussion and electronics by Australian composers Josten Myburgh (WA) and Chris Williams (NSW).